Assessing $TESS$'s Yield of Rocky Planets Around Nearby M Dwarfs: Introduction

 \section{Introduction}

 M dwarfs provide an exciting opportunity to study terrestrial exoplanets.
 Common exoplanet detection techniques (such as transit photometry and radial velocities) have signal amplitudes inversely related to the size of the host, making a planet easier to observe around an M dwarf than a larger, earlier-type star.
-Additionally, M dwarfs have closer-in habitable zones \citep{Kopparapu13} than earlier-type stars, making habitable planets more likely to transit.
+Additionally, M dwarfs have closer-in habitable zones \citep{Kopparapu13} than earlier-type stars.
+This improves our chances of discovering habitable-zone planets around M dwarfs, given limited survey lengths.
 This ``M Dwarf Opportunity'' is a key motivation of many ongoing and planned planet detection and characterization programs \citep{NAP25187}.

-The \kepler mission \citep{Borucki10} found an increase in rocky planet occurrence as the stellar radius decreases \citep{Dressing2015, Hardegree_Ullman_2019}.
-However, given the small area of the sky surveyed, the studies were primarily limited to the early- and mid-M dwarfs.
-We lack an understanding of planet frequency around the late M dwarfs.
+The \kepler mission \citep{Borucki10} found an increase in small planet occurrence as the stellar mass decreases \citep{Howard12, Dressing2015, Hardegree_Ullman_2019}.
+However, given the small area of the sky surveyed, relatively few late-M dwarfs were observed.
+Thus, these studies were primarily limited to quantifying planet occurrence around early- and mid-M dwarfs.
+The K2 mission \citep{K2}, which re-purposed the \kepler spacecraft to observe targets along the ecliptic, has provided some constraints on planet occurrence around late-type stars.
+However, studies using these data \citep[such as][]{Sagear20, Sestovic20} have only been able to place upper limits on rocky planet occurrence around ultracool stars.
 Such stars are particularly important planet hosts due to the their significantly smaller size and closer-in habitable zones than even early type M dwarfs.
-To reinforce this point, we note that nine of the ten known systems of transiting planets around M dwarfs having $R_\star < 0.35 R_\odot$ and within 15\,pc of the solar system are the subject of atmospheric characterization observations with \textit{JWST} in Cycle 1 \citep[see the list in \S5 of][]{winters21}.
+To reinforce this point, we note that nine of the ten known systems of transiting planets around M dwarfs having $R_\star\,<\,0.35\,R_\odot$ and within 15\,pc of the solar system are the subject of atmospheric characterization observations with \textit{JWST} in Cycle 1 \citep[see the list in \S5 of][]{winters21}.

 The \tess (\textit{Transiting Exoplanet Survey Satellite}) mission \citep{Ricker15} is an all-sky photometric survey that has been instrumental in the detection of new exoplanets that are ideal for follow-up observations.
 With tens of thousands of M dwarfs in its target list \citep{Stassun18}, and several thousand planetary candidates already identified around stars of all types \citep{Guerrero21}, it vastly expands our ability to perform statistical studies of as-of-yet unprobed stellar and planetary populations.